C0gzy/OpenGrammer/README.md

 - HTML formatting with blue wavy underlines for errors
 - Interactive tooltips with suggestions on hover
 - Zero external dependencies (for core functionality)
-- Easy integration into web projects
+- Easy integration into web projects, React, and TipTap editors
+- Context-aware checking to reduce false positives

 ## Installation